Climbing at Catalonia in Winter

 It was clear to me from the start that since this is going to be my first time climbing there, it would be very tough for me to just work on one climb only.
 There were just too many classics to do!
 I identified a few harder classics which I might want to try and told myself I would hop onto the project only when I’m almost midway into the trip.

 The first 3 days were spent in different sectors in order to sample what Siurana has to offer.
 All the climbs we tried were good!
 Even the easier ones for warming up were super fun.
 Remena Nena at Sector Esperó Primavera (7a but it’s stiffly graded and will likely be a 7b everywhere else) and Boys Don’t Cry 7c at Sector Ca la Isabel were some memorable climbs.

 We also had the opportunity to visit

 We took a nice slow drive to visit Margalef on the 7th day of climbing.
-It was a great change for once to be able to climb shorter routes (which we Singaporeans are used to) and check out some harder lines suitable for
+It was a great change for once.
+To be able to climb shorter routes (which we Singaporeans are used to).
+We also check out some harder lines suitable for

 All in all, I had 15 climbing days with 2 of them at Margalef.
 Spent a total of 7 days on Estado Critico (12 tries).
 During my time at Siurana, I was lucky to witness 3 persons sending Estado Critico.
-A Brazilian, Marcello Bombardi who did it in 5 tries and also Sascha Lehmann who was on his 2nd trip here for this climb.
+A Brazilian, Marcello Bombardi did it in 5 tries.
+And Sascha Lehmann on his 2nd trip here for this climb.